 Before we get started on our summer home tour, I just want to say for the record that I did NOT want a new home.
 I begged Mr. Honey Do to buy me a fixer-upper.
 Well, that was 13 years ago and I have done everything possible that I can think of since then to make this new house look like an old farmhouse.
-We live in the small town of 3,500 people in Canton, Texas.
+We live in a small town of 3,500 people in Canton, Texas.
 Home of the First Monday Trade Days.
 A monthly flea market that brings in over 1,000,000 people a year to shop vintage goods.
 It’s no surprise that I LOVE flea market decor.

 I’m starting our summer home tour in the heart of our home, our Living Room.
 Here you’ll notice a big BLACK thing over the fireplace.
 Let’s just say I pick and chose my battles wisely.
 It’s such a man thing!
 Our home is forever evolving, but I love the direction it’s headed.
 And how about that rusty old coffee table?
 Would you believe me if I told you it was wood?
 It’s IRON rust paint!
 I created a patina finish that made this coffee table a piece that Mr. Honey Do refuses to part with.
 He calls it his Man Cave Furniture.
 It works for now. 😉

 Our living room is also the home to a circa 1906 Kimball upright piano.
 It’s in amazing shape for its age and it still plays.
 The piano was a symbol of social status back in the early 1900s and I have fond memories of my Grandmother’s upright piano and how I loved to sit and dream about being a famous composer.
 I’m still dreaming.